SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 or postfix operator into your program and is declared using the contextual keyword ``operator``.

-Swift allows you to declare operators of three different fixities: infix, prefix, and postfix.
+You can declare operators of three different fixities: infix, prefix, and postfix.
 The :newTerm:`fixity` of an operator specifies the relative position of an operator to its operands.